Skip to main content

 Sexton

 Mary Ann is committed to supporting the community in understanding after-death care and disposition options, especially home funerals and green burials.
 Mary Ann’s connection to the ranch began in 2010 with coordinating a teen girls camp with The Rose Circle (now Rogue Valley Mentoring).
 Her magical wedding weekend at our campground was in 2014.
-She lives in Ashland with her husband David, Iggy the cat, and Cody the dog.
+She lives in Ashland with her husband David and Iggy the cat.

 Suzanne Willow and Lanita Witt, owners of The Forest Conservation Burial Ground